B Beck Lievenbruck

 Prep is Key!

 The longevity of your custom shoes begins long before the first drop of paint is applied.
-Preparation is crucial to ensure the paint adheres properly and lasts as long as possible.
+If you’ve been wondering how to custom paint shoes, proper preparation is essential.
+This ensures the paint adheres properly and lasts as long as possible.

 Step 1: Remove the Factory Finish

 Start by using Angelus Leather Preparer and Deglazer (or acetone as an alternative) to remove the factory finish.
-This initial step is critical as it strips away the shoe's original factory finish, allowing your Angelus Paint to bond directly with the material.
-Normally, this step alone is enough to prepare your shoes for customization, but for those seeking to create the most durable custom possible, the next steps are vital.
+This initial step is critical because it strips away the shoe's original finish, allowing your Angelus Paint to bond directly with the material.
+Normally, this step alone is enough to prepare your shoes for customization, but for those seeking the most durable result, the next steps are vital.
+Whether you’re learning how to custom paint sneakers for the first time or you’re a seasoned pro, starting with a clean, deglazed surface is non-negotiable.

 Step 2: Light Sanding